 For Teams

-Bootstrapped SaaS founders need demand that leads to revenue, not just attention.
+Bootstrapped software teams and solo builders need demand that leads to revenue, not just attention.
 That makes pricing, alternatives, and workflow urgency especially important research surfaces.

 Commercial intent matters more when you bootstrap

-Bootstrapped founders usually cannot wait for vague “maybe later” demand to mature.
+Bootstrapped builders usually cannot wait for vague “maybe later” demand to mature.
 They need to see whether buyers already understand the problem and whether the workflow has a credible budget owner.

 • Prioritize workflows where software spend already exists.